tkaefer/java-interview/topics/core/concurrency.md

 ### Avoiding Liveness Hazards

 #### Deadlocks
+- DeadLock occurs when a thread is waiting for a lock held by another thread and vice versa
+- Difficult to detect due mupltiple locks types and thread sources
 - Database systems are great at handling deadlocks; they back-off certain transactions such that locks are released.
 - JVM is not so kind.
 When threads are deadlocked, that&#39;s it, game over.

 Transfer money is classic examples (with synchronized block on from and to accounts).
 If 2 calls are made, where 1st case arguments are from then to, and in 2nd case, its to then from.
 They may deadlock.
 To solve, either get comparable int keys or System.identityHashcode(), and order which account to be synchronized first.
 So no matter what&#39;s order of arguments, you always lock same account first, avoiding deadlock.

+**How to detect**

+ - thread dumps ( jstack and kill-3).
+If we are using Windows and Java 8, command is jcmd $PID Thread.print
+ - JavaMXBean

 **How to avoid**

 - Use only 1 locks (so no ordering issues)
 - Order locks if multiple (ensure ordering is same no matter order of arguments)
-- Use tryLock method of lock classes
+- Use tryLock method of lock classes and timeouts

 #### Starvation and LiveLock